jguida941/MemLite/README.md

 # Memory Management Monitor (macOS)

 A lightweight Python utility for tracking system memory, CPU, swap, load averages, and GPU VRAM usage on macOS.
-Logs diagnostics to the Desktop for easy performance review.
+Logs diagnostics to the Desktop for easy performance review!

 # Features